ndaneil/matterdoor/README.md

 `clearAll()` is used to clear the strip to black. `flicker(...)` is a simple mapper function which can be used to have a continuous linear change in the output between `value` and `value/2` depending on the offset.
 We will use it to get a pulsing effect.

-Now that the helper functions are defined, the next step is visualising the `FREE` and `BUSY` states:
+Now that the helper functions are defined, the next step is visualizing the `FREE` and `BUSY` states:

 ```c
 void AppTask::drawX(int offset100, int brightness){